substantic/rain/docs/guide/dev.rst

 Rain Dashboard is implement in JavaScript over NodeJs.
 However, we do not want to have Node.js as a hard dependency when Rain is built from sources.
 Therefore, compiled form of Dashboard is included into Rain git repository.
-Neverthless, if you want to work on Dashboard, you need to Node.js.
+Neverthless, if you want to work on Dashboard, you need to install Node.js.

 Installation::